GLOBAL MARKETS-Wall St cautiously optimistic as easing inflation lifts hopes of smaller rate hike | Headlines

 GLOBAL MARKETS-Wall St cautiously optimistic as easing inflation lifts hopes of smaller rate hike

-Wall Street stocks jumped on Tuesday - only to temper gains by early afternoon - while Treasury yields fell and the dollar weakened as new U.S. government data showed the smallest annual increase in inflation in nearly a year.
+Wall Street stocks gained on Tuesday, while Treasury yields fell and the dollar weakened, as new U.S. government data showed the smallest annual increase in inflation in nearly a year.
 The consumer price index increased 0.1% last month after advancing 0.4% in October, the Labor Department said.
 Economists polled by Reuters had forecast the CPI gaining 0.3%.

 The slowdown could give the Federal Reserve cover to start scaling back the size of its interest rate increases on Wednesday.
 "This month's report provides confirmation of October's step down in inflation pressures and is welcome news for the Fed," Morgan Stanley strategists wrote in a note on Tuesday morning.

 "Tomorrow's reduction in the pace of tightening to 50 (basis points) was already telegraphed, and with the downtrend in inflation becoming entrenched, the FOMC can set its sights squarely on the labor market."
-Global stocks jumped on the news but then pulled back to more modest gains or slight losses.
+Wall Street stocks jumped on the news in morning trading but then pulled back to more modest gains by the afternoon.

-Of the main U.S. indexes, the Dow Jones Industrial Average rose about 0.1%, the S&P 500 gained 0.5% and the Nasdaq Composite added 0.65%.
-The pan-European STOXX 600 index rose 1.3% and MSCI's gauge of stocks across the globe gained 0.9%, a pullback from larger gains earlier in the day.
+The Dow Jones Industrial Average rose about 0.3%, the S&P 500 gained 0.74% and the Nasdaq Composite added 1%.
+Winners included energy stocks and Moderna Inc , which surged nearly 20% on promising skin cancer vaccine study results.
+The pan-European STOXX 600 index rose 1.3% and MSCI's gauge of stocks across the globe gained about 1%, a pullback from larger gains earlier in the day.

 "It was good news on the inflation front, but the equity market is giving back gains as it reflects on, 'what now?'"
 Yung-Yu Ma, BMO Wealth Management's Chief Investment Strategist, said in an email.
 "It's all a balancing act, which we believe points to near-term choppy markets even though the improving inflation backdrop adds a positive bias."